shreyaNagunuri/Edge-Impulse-RubikPi/beginner-workflow/beginner-workflow.md

 In the image section, save parameters and generate features.
 This should take less than 15 minutes.

 ## 4. Transfer Learning
-Since this is the beginner workflow there are no code modifications to the neural network setting.
+Since this is the beginner workflow, there are no code modifications to the neural network settings.
 Here are the final settings I used before I clicked **Save & Train**.

 ![NN Settings](./Neural-Network-Settings.png "NN Settings")